-Learn more about the Prairie Restoration Project by clicking here.
+Learn more about the Ashton Prairie Living Lab by clicking here.

-Students enrolled in the ENVS:3230 Prairie Restoration course design, construct and conduct research at the Prairie Restoration Project.
+Students enrolled in the Prairie Restoration course assist in the maintenance and research of the prairie reconstruction at the Ashton Prairie Living Lab.
 Learn more about that course here.

 Frequently Asked Questions

 Prairie reconstruction is both the scientific study and the physical act of reconstructing a portion of a once vast and now largely absent landscape, the North American prairie ecosystem.
 Typically, prairie is reconstructed on degraded land, i.e., severely altered by agricultural, industrial, commercial and/or residential development.
-Euro-American colonizers decimated the original prairie ecosystem and, today, less than 0.01% of the original Tallgrass Prairie remains.
+Euro-American colonizers decimated the original prairie ecosystem and, today, less than 0.1% of the original Tallgrass Prairie remains.
 Rapid development and conversion of the original prairie ecosystem has led to increased soil erosion and topsoil loss, decreased biodiversity and increased carbon emissions.
-Ecological restoration efforts, like the Prairie Reconstruction Project at the UI Ashton Cross Country Course, are present and growing at various regional colleges and universities.
+Ecological restoration efforts, like the Ashton Prairie Living Lab at the UI Ashton Cross Country Course, are present and growing at various regional colleges and universities.

-The Prairie Reconstruction Project is co-managed by the UI Office of Sustainability and Department of Athletics.
+The Ashton Prairie Living Lab is co-managed by the UI Office of Sustainability and Department of Athletics.

 The Tallgrass Prairie ecotone is endemic to Iowa.
 Rich in natural splendor, a sea of grasses and wildflowers once bloomed yellow, purple, pink and every color in between.
 Nestled among grasses, an endless emerald expanse teemed with birds, butterflies, bees, bison and more.
 Follow the compass plant north and immerse yourself amongst the sounds and sights of life.
 Biodiversity abounds, overwhelming you with a sense of awe.
 There is innate worth in a native ecosystem.
 The multitude of ecosystem services can be employed to counter the destructive impacts of climate change.
 Wildlife habitat is priceless, native birds, insects and others depend on the prairie.